History of pawnbroking: 1800-1872

-Modern pawnbroking legislation began with the Pawnbrokers Act 1800.
+Modern pawnbroking legislation began with the Pawnbrokers Act 1800 (39 & 40 Geo.
+3. c.
+99).
 Lord Eldon, who admitted that he had used pawnshops in his youth, was influential in its passage.
 The pawnbrokers were grateful, and for many years after Lord Eldon's death they toasted him at their dinners.
 The act increased the interest rate to 1 2/3 percent per month (20 percent per year, unless unpaid interest increased the debt).
 Loans could be granted for a year, but pledges might be redeemed up to 15 months; the first week of the second month would not count for interest.

 During its 72-year history, the act was amended three times: